worldbank/template/README.md

 #### 5. **Choose a license**

-The <span style="color:#3EACAD">template</span> is licensed under the [**Mozilla Public License**](https://www.mozilla.org/en-US/MPL).
-A LICENSE is the document that guarantees the repository can be shared, modified and receive contributions.
-Otherwise, if no license is present, all rights are reserved.
+The <span style="color:#3EACAD">template</span> is licensed under the [**MIT License**](https://opensource.org/licenses/MIT) together with the [World Bank IGO Rider](https://github.com/worldbank/.github/blob/main/WB-IGO-RIDER.md).
+The Rider is purely procedural: it reserves all privileges and immunities enjoyed by the World Bank, without adding restrictions to the MIT permissions.
+Please review both files before using, distributing or contributing.

 <hr>